-- Web services for User management: These web services are used for adding new users in the system, removing users, modifying users' personal information or viewing/querying users' personal information (i.e., name, address, email, password, telephone number, etc.) - Web services for VCT management: These web services are used for creating a new VCT for the elderly, delete a VCT, modify a VCT, or viewing/querying information related to the VCTs. - Web services for User Profile management: These web services are used for creating the profile of the user (i.e. associate the user with certain activities that would like to perform, certain disabilities may have, specific accessories that may need, expertise that may have in a certain domains, etc.), deleting the profile of the user, modify the profile of the user or view-ing/querying information related to the profile of the user.
+- Web services for User management: These web services are used for adding new users in the system, removing users, modifying users' personal information or viewing/querying users' personal information (e.g., name, address, email, password and telephone number) - Web services for VCT management: These web services are used for creating a new VCT for the elderly, delete a VCT, modify a VCT, or viewing/querying information related to the VCTs. - Web services for User Profile management: These web services are used for creating the profile of the user (e.g. associate the user with certain activities that would like to perform, certain disabilities may have, specific accessories that may need or expertise that may have in a certain domains), deleting the profile of the user, modify the profile of the user or view-ing/querying information related to the profile of the user.

-Moreover, SoCo-net gives emphasis on the provision of mechanisms for adapting to changes in user context in a distributed, mobile environment supporting various user contexts.
+SoCo-net gives emphasis on the provision of mechanisms for adapting to changes in user context in a distributed, mobile environment supporting various user contexts.
 More specifically, in the Behaviour Analysis component, adaptive user profiling techniques and intelligent adaptive interfaces, considering user feedback and historical data (regarding the user behaviour), are used for the identification of changes in the elderly daily activities as he/she ages.
 By considering these changes, occurring in the elderly behaviour, the elderly profile and preferences are adapted in order to reflect the elderly new habits and way of life.

-Also, based on the elderly profile and preferences, incentives and challenges will be developed, in the Education and Feedback component, to stimulate the elderly to retain interest in making use of the Co-Living services.
-This uses intelligent decision making techniques on current context and past activities, but also provisioning of remote training through intelligent explanation generation systems.
-These explanation systems apply intuitive user interfaces specialized in helping the elderly to make use of the Co-Living services.
+Finally, based on the elderly profile and preferences, incentives and challenges will be developed, in the Education and Feedback component, to stimulate the elderly to retain interest in making use of the Co-Living services.

-The design of SoCo-net and of its three associated subcomponents, as well as how SoCo-net is integrated with the other components of the Co-Living solution is presented in detail in Co-Living deliverable [12].
+The design of SoCo-net and of its three associated subcomponents, as well as how SoCo-net is integrated with the other components of the Co-Living solution is presented in detail in Co-Living Deliverable 2.2 [12].